onedata/op-worker/doc/design/files_monitoring/reconnection.md

 Safest approach: Connect to main and stream from current sequence forward.
 Client won't receive duplicate events (sequence only increases).

-## Catching monitor lifecycle
+## Replay monitor lifecycle

-When a client is behind, the manager creates a catching monitor to replay missed events.
+When a client is behind, the manager creates a replay monitor to replay missed events.

 ### Replay phase

-Catching monitor processes documents identically to main monitor:
+Replay monitor processes documents identically to main monitor:
 - Filter observable documents
 - Check if files are in observed directories
 - Perform live authorization checks